How to choose olive trees

 Go to our Olive Trees page where we created tools to help you choose the right olive trees for your farm or garden.

 1) Determine your USDA hardiness zone then choose your zone number in the sidebar under USDA Zone.
 You will now have a list of olives for the zone that you entered.
 From here you can further sort the list by olive uses.

 3) Olive trees are particularly attractive and have been a motif in art since ancient times.
 If you’re planning to use olive trees as edible landscaping, you’ll appreciate our tool that sorts the trees by growth habit.
 Within Olive Tree Habits, choose Upright for a tree that grows mostly upward, and Weeping for a tree that has drooping branches.

 4) Olive trees will not be fruitful without the right pollination.
-Our Pollinated By tool shows you which olive trees work as pollinators for others.
+Our Pollinated By tool shows you which olive trees work as pollenizors for others.
 Some olive trees are self-pollinating, and our sorting tool will tell you that too.
 Would you like an introduction to fruit tree pollination?
 We have an article about pollination that explains the process.